rafiit/sains/readme.txt

 canvas, details, hgroup, progress, table, ol etc

-4. Responsive navigation for mobile
+4. Responsive navigation menu for mobile

 * no JS used as required

+* brief : On mobile , clicking on the “menu” link should display the menu entries to the user.

+click "menu" link can mean to add small script such as JQuery

+		$(".menu-link").click(function() {
+			$(".menu").slideToggle("fast");
+			return false;
+		});

+but use of JS is discouraged and I came with below solution

-* click menu link works such as hover of #nav:hover .menu {display:block} or .menu-link:hover .menu
+* click "menu" link works such as hover of #nav:hover .menu {display:block} or .menu-link:hover .menu

 * bonus but not required - structure can be also presented in diffrent way such as below